git/git.github.io/rev_news/drafts/edition-113.md

   subcommands in [git-config](https://git-scm.com/docs/git-config/2.46.0) (like `git config list`), enhanced credential helper protocol, and improving still experimental reftable support.
 + [What’s new in Git 2.46.0?](https://about.gitlab.com/blog/2024/07/29/whats-new-in-git-2-46-0/)
   by Justin Tobler on GitLab Blog.
-Higlights include tooling to migrate reference backends (from files backend to reftables), symref update instructions for `git update-ref --stdin`, `git config` interface improvements (mentioned in the previous article linked), and bundle URI fixes.
+Highlights include tooling to migrate reference backends (from files backend to reftables), symref update instructions for `git update-ref --stdin`, `git config` interface improvements (mentioned in the previous article linked), and bundle URI fixes.
 + [Anyone can Access Deleted and Private Repository Data on GitHub](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github)